glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 First thing cloud9 says to do is upgrade per <https://bbb.io/upgrade>.
 This has you just pull scripts from [some guy's GitHub repo][].
-A little digging reveals that this repo is maintained by one of the Beagleboard Foundation board members who is engineer at Digikey; I am surprised there is no formal Beaglebone Foundation branding around this, but the code itself looks professional.
+A little digging reveals that this repo is maintained by one of the Beagleboard Foundation board members who is engineer at Digikey; I am surprised there is no formal BeagleBone Foundation branding around this, but the code itself looks professional.
 More information on the cast of characters involved appears [here](https://beagleboard.org/about).